[PART I. GENERALLY]

 Law Journals and Reviews

-The commission shall be a part of the department of business, economic development, and tourism for administration purposes, as provided for in section 26-35.
+(b) The commission shall be a part of the office of planning and sustainable development for administrative purposes.

 Commission placed in department of business, economic development, and tourism, see §26-18.